tsduck/tsduck/README.txt

 Building:

-  TSDuck can be built on Windows and Linux systems.
+  TSDuck can be built on Windows, Linux and MacOS systems.
-  See file BUILDING.txt for details.
+  See file src/doc/building.md for details.

 License: